openedx/edx-documentation/en_us/students/source/SFD_certificates.rst

   We're creating your certificate.
 You can keep working in your courses and a link to it will appear here and on your Dashboard when it is ready.

+.. _Receive a Certificate for a Self Paced Course:

 =============================================
 Receive a Certificate for a Self-Paced Course
 =============================================